 - Killing bacteria (antibiotics).

-Topical and oral antibiotics, such as clindamycin, doxycycline, erythromycin,
+- Topical and oral antibiotics, such as clindamycin, doxycycline, erythromycin, and tetracycline.

 - Isotretinoin, an oral retinoid.